clburlison/profiles/README.md

 ===

 I'm using submodules to include profiles from other Github users.
+By including all of these profiles in one place it is much easier to search on my computer.

+# Commands

 If you aren't familiar with git submodules use the commands below.

 For new clones:
 ```bash